 Henry County Schools will continue to participate in Career Tech. dual enrollment opportunities with Wallace Community College Dothan/Eufaula as well as the Enterprise/Ozark Community College Aviation Center.

 Students also have the opportunity to participate in Career Tech Co-Op Program.

-If determined appropriate by the local educational agency, describe how such agency will support programs that coordinate and integrate work-based learning opportunities that provide students in-depth interaction with industry professionals and, if appropriate, academic credit.
+If determined appropriate by the local educational agency, describe how such an agency will support programs that coordinate and integrate work-based learning opportunities that provide students in-depth interaction with industry professionals and, if appropriate, academic credit.

-Henry County Schools has and will continue to explore opportunities to collaborate with Wallace Community College Dothan to provide student access to the Basic Computer Aided Drafting class offered at Headland High.
+Henry County Schools has and will continue to explore opportunities to collaborate with Wallace Community College Dothan as well as all local institutes of higher learning to provide student access to the Career Technical Education (CTE).
 The LEA and schools also collaborate with the Enterprise/Ozark Community College Aviation Center for students interested in aviation careers.